stakater-archive/StakaterCloudDocs-Archived/content/sre/cloud-provider/binero.md

 A Openstack account is needed to create and manage cluster on Binero Openstack.
 The following criteria must be met

 - Stakater shall be provided access to a separate Binero account or Stakater team can create a Binero Account for cluster provisioning of customer.
-- The Stakater user must have admin access on the created account.
-- Stakater shall share an email address that should have full access to this account.
+- Stakater shall share an email address that should have admin access to this account.
 - Resource limits must be applied on the account and the following resources must be allowed to be created.Ask Binero support to increase the quotas as below

   | Type | Limit |